 The purchase of a product archive (delivered by download) is accompanied by the right to install the FileOpen-encrypted whole-document PDF file.

 Customers can purchase electronic products online.
-Payment can be as follows:
+Payment can be made as follow :

 6. Receiving the product